Skip to content

 And I was at that third Fidelity job when I first wrote something like 73 words for this, my first-ever blog post.

-Life Has Changed and That’s Changed Careers
+Life Has Changed and Along With it I Have Changed Careers

 From there to here, I wanted out.
 So I went to grad school and I blogged – here!
 Plus I made whatever contacts I could.